wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 [Find Actionable Usage Information](wavefront_usage_info.html) explains how to use tools and dashboards to learn how much data is coming in, who is sending the data, and how to get alerted if ingested data get close to monthly contracted usage.

-The following KB articles give additional details:
+Our Customer Success Team has put together KB articles that drill down into adoption info.
 * [How to Track Adoption in Your Company with Usage Metadata](https://help.wavefront.com/hc/en-us/articles/360058526192-How-to-Track-Tanzu-Observability-Adoption-with-Usage-Metadata)
 * [How to Identify Unused Data](https://help.wavefront.com/hc/en-us/articles/360058084372-How-to-Identify-Unused-Data)
 * [How to Optimize Your Ingestion Rate PPS](https://help.wavefront.com/hc/en-us/articles/360057995092-How-to-Optimize-Your-Ingestion-Rate-PPS-)